 5. Data Segmentation and Analysis

 Analyze your data for different segments or cohorts to identify specific areas where drift might be occurring.
-By breaking down data into smaller groups based on relevant characteristics, you can more easily detect localized drift and tailor your response strategies accordingly.
+By breaking down data into smaller groups based on relevant characteristics, you can detect localized drift and tailor your response strategies accordingly.

 6. Use Ensemble Models